ninjasource/exfat-slim/README.md

 ## Troubleshooting

 If you are reading an SD card directly using a microcontroller you will discover that sector 0 on the card is the MBR (master boot record) or GPT (GUID partition table) and NOT the boot sector of the exfat file system.
-The MBR or GPT will point to the boot sector of the exfat file system.
+The MBR or GPT will point to the boot sector of the exFAT file system.
 However, when you use `dd` to clone an sd card you normally get the bytes of the mounted file system so sector 0 is, indeed, the boot sector of the exFAT file system in that case.
 The `sd.img.gz` is such a clone.
 It is zipped because it contains mostly zeros.
 You can use a crate like `mbr-nostd` to read the MBR of an sd card from a microcontroller.